Risk Warning: Your Capital is at Risk.

 Should I Trade Iron Ore?

-There are three specific trends that could raise iron ore prices in the years ahead:
+There are several trends that could raise iron ore prices in the years ahead:

 China is the top consumer of iron ore, and demand for its use in steel should grow if the Chinese economy rebounds.

 The United States is expected to embark on major infrastructure projects over the next several years.
 Bridges, railways, airports, and other projects require major upgrades.

 All of these projects will require significant amounts of steel.
 Iron ore prices could benefit if these projects move forward.

 Mining Challenges To Increase Demand